roseengineering/reserve_gpu/README.md

 As you know deep learning is a very computational intensive task and as such relies on GPUs to train its neural networks.
-In a way today's GPUs are yesterday's 8087 math coprocessors, only now a computer can have more than one GPUs inside it.
+In a way today's GPUs are yesterday's 8087 math coprocessors, only now a computer can have many GPUs inside it, not just one.

 This is where the jupyter extension %reserve\_gpu provided here helps.
 Instead of only being able to train one net at a time with jupyter,